degville/snap-docs/docs/reference/interfaces/desktop-legacy-interface.md

 * If your snap has a graphical interface, you *should* connect to this interface.
 * If your snap is expected to receive text input from CJKV(Chinese, Japanese, Korean, Vietnamese etc.) users, you **must** connect to this interface, *failing to do so will cause frustration to these users*.

-> ⓘ  This is a snap interface.
-See [Interface management](/) and [Supported interfaces](/interfaces/index) for further details on how interfaces are used.